 |Next Step Test Prep||Visit Site|

 |Varsity Tutors||Visit Site|

 The Most Important Features: Accessibility, Study Materials, Support and Customization

 We looked at dozens of features when choosing the best MCAT prep courses in Houston, and they fell into four main areas: accessibility, study materials, support and customization.

 An MCAT prep course comes with a textbook, video lectures, a question bank and full-length practice tests.
 The best programs will incorporate proctored practice tests into their programs to help you become familiar with the time constraints and test-day procedures.
 It’s also a great way to help you estimate your scores and track your progress.
-Kaplan outdoes all the rest here with 15 full-length practice tests, over 10,000 practice questions and the MCAT Channel, a webinar library containing over 30 hours of additional instruction.

 All of our finalists enable you to reach out to your course instructors outside of class if you need assistance.
 Depending on your program, you may be limited to email support, but some may give you access to a hotline as well.
 Student support may also take the form of a score improvement guarantee, like the ones offered by all three of our top picks.
 If your score doesn’t go up after completing the prep course, you can select either a free course retake or a full refund of the course materials.
 There are certain requirements you must satisfy in order to qualify for these guarantees, however, so make sure you understand the fine print before signing up.
 Altius Test Prep stands out here for its unusual 90th percentile score guarantee, which promises that the company will keep working with you until you score in the 90th percentile or above.